jvnni/normalize-touch.css/README.md

 Original Normalize.css is a project by [Nicolas Gallagher](https://github.com/necolas).

-Touch tweeks by me, jota-v.
+Webkit-touch tweaks by me, jota-v.